-You might say, but wait, isn’t four better than three, wont four add stability?
-A forth leg can add stability, but it also amplifies imperfections in the lengths of the legs.
+You might say, but wait, isn’t four better than three, won’t four add stability?
+A fourth leg can add stability, but it also amplifies imperfections in the lengths of the legs.
 A four-legged table can wobble, a three-legged one cannot.

 And yes, adding an ever greater number of legs (five, six, seven) from there could increase stability while also preventing wobble, but it comes at the cost of parsimony.
 A government structure comprised of five or six equally powerful branches would be incredibly bureaucratic, complex, and cumbersome.

-In sum, three branches is parsimonious, stable, and strong, but Montesquieu’s division of those branches is flawed.
+In sum, three branches are parsimonious, stable, and strong, but Montesquieu’s division of those branches is flawed.

 Flaws in the Current System